apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jake Gyllenhaal uses legally blind status as an advantage while acting: 'Never known anything else'**
+**Senate Republicans block bill to protect contraception access**

-You can read more about it [here](https://news.google.com/rss/articles/CBMigAFodHRwczovL3d3dy5mb3huZXdzLmNvbS9lbnRlcnRhaW5tZW50L2pha2UtZ3lsbGVuaGFhbC11c2VzLWxlZ2FsbHktYmxpbmQtc3RhdHVzLWFkdmFudGFnZS13aGlsZS1hY3RpbmctbmV2ZXIta25vd24tYW55dGhpbmctZWxzZdIBAA?oc=5).
+You can read more about it [here](https://apnews.com/article/contraception-senate-abortion-biden-trump-reproductive-rights-3f9e8546624a3acf8e64d1138fcb84b1).

 ## Requirements
 - Python 3.8